Economic inequality: Factors proposed to affect economic inequality

-There are various reasons for economic inequality within societies, including both global market functions (such as trade, development, and regulation) as well as social factors (including gender, race, and education).
+There are various reasons for economic inequality within societies, including both global market dynamics (such as trade, development, and regulation) and social factors (including gender, race, and education).
 Recent growth in overall income inequality, at least within the OECD countries, has been driven mostly by increasing inequality in wages and salaries.

 Economist Thomas Piketty argues that widening economic disparity is an inevitable phenomenon of free market capitalism when the rate of return of capital (r) is greater than the rate of growth of the economy (g).
-According to an IMF report in 2016, after reviewing four decades of neoliberalism, it had warned that certain neoliberal policies including privatization, public spending cuts, and deregulation, have resulted in "increased inequality" and are stunting economic growth globally.
+According to an IMF report in 2016, after reviewing four decades of neoliberalism, it had warned that certain neoliberal policies, including privatization, public spending cuts, and deregulation, have resulted in "increased inequality" and are stunting economic growth globally.

+Jason Hickel and Dylan Sullivan contend that inequality has always and will continue to exist under capitalism because capital accumulation requires access to cheap labor, and lots of it, as without it the system would collapse.

 Labour market

-In modern market economies, if competition is imperfect; information unevenly distributed; opportunities to acquire education and skills unequal; market failure results.
+In modern market economies, if competition is imperfect, information is unevenly distributed, opportunities to acquire education and skills are unequal, and market failure results.
 Many such imperfect conditions exist in virtually every market.
-According to Joseph Stiglitz this means that there is an enormous potential role for government to correct such market failures.
+According to Joseph Stiglitz, this means there is enormous potential for the government to correct such market failures.

-In the United States, real wages are flat over the past 40 years for occupations across income and education levels, e.g., auto mechanics, cashiers, doctors, and software engineers.
+In the United States, real wages have been flat over the past 40 years for occupations across income and education levels, e.g., auto mechanics, cashiers, doctors, and software engineers.
 However, stock ownership favors higher income and education levels, thereby resulting in disparate investment income.

 Taxes

-Another cause is the rate at which income is taxed coupled with the progressivity of the tax system.
+Another cause is the rate at which income is taxed, coupled with the progressivity of the tax system.
 A progressive tax is a tax by which the tax rate increases as the taxable base amount increases.
 In a progressive tax system, the level of the top tax rate will often have a direct impact on the level of inequality within a society, either increasing it or decreasing it, provided that income does not change as a result of the change in tax regime.
-Additionally, steeper tax progressivity applied to social spending can result in a more equal distribution of income across the board.
+Additionally, steeper tax progressivity applied to social spending can result in more redistribution of income and wealth.
 Tax credits such as the Earned Income Tax Credit in the US can also decrease income inequality.
 The difference between the Gini index for an income distribution before taxation and the Gini index after taxation is an indicator for the effects of such taxation.